-7 The term "comparable replacement dwelling" means any dwelling that is (A) decent, safe, and sanitary; (B) adequate in size to accommodate the occupants; (C) within the financial means of the displaced person; (D) functionally equivalent; (E) in an area not subject to unreasonable adverse environmental conditions; and (F) in a location generally not less desirable than the location of the displaced person's dwelling with respect to public utilities, facilities, services, and the displaced person's place of employment.
+8 The term "comparable replacement dwelling" means any dwelling that is (A) decent, safe, and sanitary; (B) adequate in size to accommodate the occupants; (C) within the financial means of the displaced person; (D) functionally equivalent; (E) in an area not subject to unreasonable adverse environmental conditions; and (F) in a location generally not less desirable than the location of the displaced person's dwelling with respect to public utilities, facilities, services, and the displaced person's place of employment.
 42 USC § 4601(10).
 A comparable replacement dwelling will be considered to have been made available to a tenant, if (1) the tenant is informed of its location in writing; (2) the tenant has sufficient time to negotiate and enter into a purchase agreement or lease for the property prior to displacement from tenant's current residential unit; and (3) the tenant receives relocation assistance in sufficient time to make arrangements to move to the comparable replacement dwelling or another location of tenant's choosing.

-Development Committee via a quarterly memo summarizing incentives awarded by administrative action.
+may not be assigned to multiple entities.
+OED will update the City Council's Economic Development Committee via a quarterly memo summarizing incentives awarded by Administrative Action.